 If you ask us, we’ll confirm whether we’re processing your personal information and, if so, provide you with a copy of that personal information (along with certain other details).
 If you require additional copies, we may need to charge a reasonable fee.

 · Your right to correct information.
 If the personal information we hold about you is inaccurate or incomplete, you’re entitled to have it corrected.
 If we’ve shared your personal information with others, we’ll let them know about the changes where possible.
 If you ask us, where possible and lawful to do so, we’ll also tell you who we’ve shared your personal information with so that you can contact them directly.

 You can ask us to ‘block’ or suppress the processing of your personal information in certain circumstances such as where you contest the accuracy of that personal information or you object to us processing it.
-It won’t stop us from storing your personal information though.
+However, we will continue to store your personal information.
 We’ll tell you before we lift any restriction.
 If we’ve shared your personal information with others, we’ll let them know about the restriction where it is possible for us to do so.
 If you ask us, where it is possible and lawful for us to do so, we’ll also tell you who we’ve shared your personal information with so that you can contact them directly.

 · Your right to data portability.

 With effect from 25 May 2018, you have the right, in certain circumstances, to obtain personal information you’ve provided us with (in a structured, commonly used and machine-readable format) and to reuse it elsewhere or to ask us to transfer this to a third party of your choice.